You Can't See It Anymore.

 Every disruption may seem minor, but in the daily 1,000 piece puzzle you call a workday,

-as Plant Manager, you need somebody working on the edges and corners so you can handle the big picture.
+as a factory leader, you need somebody working on the edges and corners so you can handle the big picture.

 We asked plant managers: "Which subject is bringing down your report card?"